yanivnash/rfe/rfe-project/Remote File Explorer/readme.txt

 *

-after running the commands and the installation was successful, set up python 3.9 as the project's interpreter and run the file "main_window.py"
+after running the commands and the installation was successful, set up python 3.9 or newer as the project's interpreter and run the file "main_window.py"